-- assist the Board with regular reviews of the structure, size and composition (including the skills knowledge and experience) of the Board - lead the process of identifying candidates for election and appointment to the Board, as necessary - monitor the balance of skills and experience available to the Board - monitor the Board's succession plans - monitor the time requirements for the non-executive directors - ensure that before any appointments to the Board, rigorous formal evaluations are undertaken of the skills, knowledge, experience and independence of potential appointees to determine their suitability - support the Board in overseeing the design of the remuneration policy and remuneration practices, their implementation and operation
+- assist the Board with regular reviews of the structure, size and composition (including the skills knowledge and experience) of the Board - lead the process of identifying candidates for election and appointment to the Board, as necessary - monitor the balance of skills and experience available to the Board - monitor the Board's succession plans - monitor the time requirements for the non-executive directors - ensure that before any appointments to the Board, rigorous formal evaluations are undertaken of the skills, knowledge, experience and independence of potential appointees to determine their suitability - support the Board in overseeing the design of the remuneration policy and remuneration practices, their implementation and operation, in the context of the wider RGA group.

-The Nomination and Remuneration Committee comprises three members, appointed by the Board, at least two of whom (including the Committee Chair), are independent NEDs.
+The Nomination and Remuneration Committee currently comprises three members, appointed by the Board, two of whom (including the Committee Chair), are independent NEDs.
 Executives of the Company and advisers are invited by the Committee to attend all or part of any meeting as and when appropriate.